huma-engineering/huma-docs/data-collection/clinician-portal/index.md

 Huma provides all the tools needed for care teams to identify and prioritise patients who are in the most immediate need of help.

-Key to the clinician portal is the [Patient List](./managing-patients/patient-list.md) which displays all patients along with their module data.
+Key to the Clinician Portal is the [Patient List](./managing-patients/patient-list.md) which displays all patients along with their module data.
 Further detail can be found on the [Patient Dashboard](./managing-health-data/patient-dashboard.md), where care teams can also call and message their patients.
 ## Users
 User roles can be managed from the portal, with a variety of permissions available for all types of user.
-Organisation staff will be able to manage multiple deployments from within the clinician portal.
+Organisation staff will be able to manage multiple Deployments from within the Clinician Portal.